 Roadmap towards a new model – The relevant shopping center

-To face this paradigm shift, we propose this technological roadmap, which aims to make it relevant to shopping malls.
+To face this paradigm shift, we propose this technological roadmap, which aims to make it relevant to shopping malls by using advanced analytics.
 A journey in which not only will we have to rebuild the consumer lost trust, but we will have to get to know them thoroughly, following a strategy aimed to offer totally personalized services (For example: Loyalty Programs to new and repeated visitors).

 - Safety first.
 The first thing we have to guarantee is security.
 All shopping malls know this and, in fact, the first thing they have done has been to activate safety and hygiene protocols to offer a safe space: New signage, hydrogel equipment, screens, air purification systems, etc.